klauer/epics-sumo-mirror/doc/glossary.rst

       introduction to regular expressions see
       `Regular Expression HOWTO <http://docs.python.org/2/howto/regex.html#regex-howto>`_.

-  partialdb
-      This is a dependency database that does not contain all modules from the main dependency database or :term:`DB`.
-It is used to define a :term:`distribution`.

   scanfile
       This is the file created by :doc:`"sumo-scan all"<reference-sumo-scan>`.
       This `JSON <http://www.json.org>`_ file can be converted to a :term:`DB`